zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 ```
 #### Troubleshooting and hints

 This is a worst-case scenario of a bad mismatch.
-To find out what the problem is, you could, for example, start by checking the [`manifest.json` file](troubleshoot-zowe-release.md#check-the-zowe-release-number) to see whether one of the components is from the wrong release.
+To find out what the problem is, you could, for example, start by referring to the [`manifest.json` file](troubleshoot-zowe-release.md#check-the-zowe-release-number) to see whether one of the components is from the wrong release.

 If you have many files different but none missing or extra, you might have a file tagging or code-page problem.
 Check that the environment variables are set as required according to `zowe-set-env.sh`.